-We began Festival of Voice (FOV) in 2016 as an alternative way for us to commission new work while creating an atmosphere for unique collaborations.
+LLAIS began as Festival of Voice in 2016 as an alternative way for us to commission new work while creating an atmosphere for unique collaborations.

-The festival would celebrate the voice in all its forms - bringing artists and audiences together, to hear and be heard through music, opera, theatre, visual art and talks.
+The festival would celebrate the voice in all its forms - bringing artists and audiences together through music, opera, theatre, visual art and talks.

 Two years later the festival returned for a 10 day run featuring new commissions, more incredible artists and a host of contemporary venues ranging from an ornate church to an indie nightclub.